markuswagnergithub/SBSEcourse/README.md

 ## Assessment

 There are three group assignments (each worth 10%), and two rounds of spotlight lights + essays (each round worth 35%).
 In each round, the students briefly present a recent conference article, and they summarise and criticise it in a report.
+At some point, we added weekly quizzes to encourage early interaction with the taught material; the quizzes are not part of this GitHub version, but I might share them in the future.

 ## Reuse of Material